daminort/pdf-renderer/README.md

 # pdf-renderer
-The alternative way to render PDF with keeping origin PDF coordinates for text blocks
+An alternative way to render PDF with keeping origin PDF coordinates for text blocks

 ## Problem